hashicorp/design-system/website/docs/components/time/partials/code/how-to-use.md

+!!!
+Info

+The Time component exists only in code.
+The Figma equivalent would be a manually input text object with a formatted string.

+!!!

 ## How to use this component

 The `Time` component is used to display dates and times in a consistent format.